 Powering down resources seems like a simple problem and it is certainly possible to create trivial cron job scripts that will turn servers on and off.
 However, there are two tougher problems that must be solved.

 Modern DevOps teams typically are geographically dispersed and work overlapping and irregular work hours.
-Some work from home, some in other cities.
-Some in different timezones.
-A cloud scheduling solution must make it easy for all users to simply state what their cloud resource access requirements are.
-PowerDown combines all user schedules and automatically determines the resource schedule that will satisfy all users and minimize the cloud spend.
+Some work from home, some in other cities and some in different timezones.
+A cloud scheduling solution must make it easy for all users to simply state resource requirements are.
+PowerDown uses dynamic schedules that continuously combine all user resource requirements into a unified dynamic schedule that will satisfy all users and minimize the cloud spend.

 DevOps environments typically contain many servers, databases and containers.
 Powering up a dev or test environment requires many resources to be powered up in sequence.
-This is error prone and if team members have to do this manually each time, they will quickly tire of the process and the savings will cease.
-PowerDown provides resource groups so you can power up and down an entire environment with a single command.
+This can be error prone.
+If done manually, team members will quickly tire of the process and the savings will cease.
+PowerDown groups resources into high-level environments like test and prod so you can power up and down an entire environment with a single command.